Summer 2022 Farm Camp Registration Now Open

-The Lands At Hillside Farm is gearing up for another great year of Summer Farm Camp!
+The Lands At Hillside Farms is gearing up for another great year of Summer Farm Camp!

 Camp Information

-th season, we are excited to offer our most enjoyable and educational experiences ever.
+Now in its 17th season, we are excited to offer our most enjoyable and educational experiences ever.
 Summer Farm Camp combines exercise and activities while keeping education challenging and fun.
-We look forward to welcoming your child(ren) to Hillside's 2022 Summer Farm Camp!
+We look forward to welcoming your child(ren) to Hillside's Summer Farm Camp!

-Campers are placed in groups based on their ages.
+Campers are placed in groups based on grades.

 Please note we will follow CDC guidelines for COVID-19 safety measures.